Trump celebrating Thanksgiving at Mar-a-Lago

 Mr. Trump and Melania participated in the annual turkey pardoning at the White House on Tuesday, giving Waddle and Gobble a "full and unconditional pardon," before heading off for the holiday.

 On Wednesday night, two members of the National Guard were shot near the White House.
-The victims have been identified as members of the West Virginia National Guard, Spc.
-Sarah Beckstrom, 20, and Pfc.
+The victims have been identified as members of the West Virginia National Guard, Army Spc.
+Sarah Beckstrom, 20, and Army Staff Sgt.
 Andrew Wolfe, 24.
 Both had been stationed in D.C. since August, and had been deputized to maintain their status to conduct presence patrols less than 24 hours earlier.

 Both Beckstorm and Wolfe are in critical condition, authorities said.